 The death of others (and eventually our own) is the in-built loss that has driven much of human culture, religion, philosophy, art and so on, and that has inspired our desire to achieve something beyond our fated lifespan.
 That said, the human need to mitigate death has been an ultimate boon to archaeology.
 From pyramids to the Mausoleum, from sarcophagi to rock-cut graves and other burial monuments, from coins or jewellery to paintings, much effort has been spent throughout the ages on sending off our loved ones, revered ones or powerful ones in style and equipped with all manner of ostentatious or practical gifts to use in that next world - or maybe just to impress those present at the sepulchral ceremonies.
 Graves of all manner are a key source to archaeology, providing wonderful artefacts, works of art, weaponry, treasure and tools, but also throwing light on ancient beliefs and (on occasion) on the actual lives of the departed, through the study of their bones.

 Our hope is that you, the reader of this post, see reading it as a gain and not a loss.
 All those unnamed and unnameable individuals we referred to here, real people just like you the reader and I the writer, deserve our respect and at least a fleeting thought, as we explore what their loss has given to us.
 We do benefit from that loss, as it provides us with intriguing and revealing items and contexts to learn about, with beautiful objects to admire and with great stories to tell.
 We hope to do so in a way that makes their lives and their losses real and understandable for us and our guests, and that permits us to make them worth it, to make that unfortunate thing that happened to one of our forbears meaningful.
-Beyond the links given above, that’s something we hope to share with you on any and all of our tours and cruises in Italy, Greece and Turkey!
+Beyond the links given above, that's something we hope to share with you on any and all of our archaeological tours!